 - Right Concentration (Concentration training): Unbroken attentiveness to an object or objects.

 Mindfulness looks through the lens of the impermanence of all created things.
 Everything is in flux, in a constant process of arising, changing, and passing away.
 Nothing created remains the same, not even for a second.
 Mindfulness observes this reality in a simple, minimalist, balanced manner called the “middle way.”
 The process of change matters more to the mindful eye than the content of what is changing.

 Because all things are impermanent, they are also—as mindfulness observes—inherently dissatisfying, with suffering as the result of unskillfully insisting that they be permanent or change in a certain manner.

 Furthermore, nothing lasts long enough to have a permanent state of being—including any of us having, or being, a permanent “self.”
 Selflessness is the condition of all created things.
-Clinging to this illusion of a permanent, separate identity also creates ongoing dissatisfaction or suffering.
+Clinging to this illusion of a permanent, separate identity also creates ongoing suffering.

 Mindfulness is no less than retraining one’s mind with the ultimate goal of awakening to the Nirvana that is already present.
 Deliberate mindfulness practice gradually transforms moment by moment reactions and choices, as one learns to understand and accept the impermanence, dissatisfaction, and selflessness of all conditioned existence.

 This training does not lead to indifference or nihilism, but instead unveils the loving-kindness, compassion, empathetic joy, and equanimity that characterize who we really are beneath the clutter of our dissatisfying habits.